vlstill/web/src/index.md

   At Intel, we are developing compilers that allow programming of network infrastructure hardware using the [P4](https://p4.org) language.
-  The compiler is written in C++ and based on the open source [p4c] compiler.
+  The compiler is written in C++ and based on the open-source [p4c] compiler.
-  In this work, I am also occasionally contributing to the [p4c] itself.
+  In this work, I&nbsp;am also occasionally contributing to the [p4c] itself.

 * **2020–2022** – **Lecturer in Programming at [Faculty of Informatics of Masaryk University][fimu]**

   I was teaching courses related to programming (Haskell, C++, Python) and formal languages.
-  I was also maintaining tools for automatic evaluation of programming exercises in Haskell and formal languages and I was responsible for homework assignments in these courses.
+  I was also maintaining tools for the automatic evaluation of programming exercises in Haskell and formal languages, and I was responsible for homework assignments in these courses.

-  You can find more about my teaching at my [teaching page](teaching.html).
+  You can find more about my teaching on my [teaching page](teaching.html).

 * **2016–2020** – **Ph.D.
 Researcher in Program Analysis at
   [Faculty of Informatics of Masaryk University][fimu]**

-  My [Ph.D. research](phd/) was focused on analysis of parallel C++ programs.
+  My [Ph.D. research](phd/) was focused on the analysis of parallel C++ programs.
-  In particular my goal was to extend the state of the art in model checking of realistic C++ programs with threads.
+  In particular, my goal was to extend state of the art in model checking of realistic C++ programs with threads.
   I was one of the developers of the [DIVINE] verification tool for analysis of C++ programs.
   The tool itself is written in C++ and based on the [LLVM] compiler infrastructure.

-  You can find my Ph.D. thesis at my [research page](phd/) and all my publications at the [publications page](publications.html).
+  You can find my Ph.D. thesis on my [research page](phd/) and all my publications at the [publications page](publications.html).

 * **2011–2020** – **Teaching Assistant at [Faculty of Informatics of Masaryk University][fimu]**

   Already during my studies, I was teaching seminars at the faculty.
-  My main topics included functional programming in Haskell, advanced C++ programming (I was one of the creators of advanced C++ course at the faculty) and formal languages.
+  My main topics included functional programming in Haskell, an advanced C++ programming (I was one of the creators of advanced C++ course at the faculty) and formal languages.
-  In later years (since 2014) I have headed teams responsible for homework assignment creation and grading for functional programming and formal languages.
+  In later years (since 2014), I have headed teams responsible for homework assignment creation and grading for functional programming and formal languages.

-  You can find more about my teaching at my [teaching page](teaching.html).
+  You can find more about my teaching on my [teaching page](teaching.html).

 [p4c]: https://github.com/p4lang/p4c
 [fimu]: https://fi.muni.cz